hirosystems/docs/clarinet-debug-contract.md

 ![debug console](docs/images/debug-console.png)

+For more information on how to debug your smart contract using the VS Code Extension, please see the [How To Debug Smart Contracts In Clarinet's VS Code Extension](https://www.youtube.com/watch?v=DsLCDQSijwk) video walkthrough.

 ## Command Line Debugger

 Inside of the console (`clarinet console`), there is a debugger for stepping through your contracts